Ground: Ironworks Road

-My nineteenth stadium of 2018 was on Friday 17th August at Ironworks Road in Tow Law, County Durham.
+My nineteenth ground of 2018 was on Friday 17th August at Ironworks Road in Tow Law, County Durham.
 The match was Tow Law Town vs. Brandon United in Northern League Division Two.

 Ironworks Road is in the north of the small rural town of Tow Law.
 Off the A68 road which runs through the town the ground is bordered by housing on the north-east and south-west sides with fields on the north-west end and across the road on the south-east end.
 The venue is 9.5 miles north-west of the nearest railway station at Bishop Auckland though Durham station 12 miles west of Tow Law is better served by transport connections.
 The venue has been home to Tow Law since the 1893 when they left their former Church Road home for the newly built site.
 The only exception to this was the 2004/05 season when the side were forced to groundshare after subsidence issues with the pitch.

 The afforementioned pitch slopes downhill from the north-east side.
 This side has an uncovered six-level concrete terrace for the southern section up to the half-way line before reducing to a three-level concrete terrace for the remaining half.
 There is a metal fence at the back of the terracing to separate from the club car park but with the sloping pitch you can actually still get a decent view of the action from the car park.
 The opposite side of the pitch has a 133 seat stand by the half-way line.
 This all-seater structure has a supporting beam down the middle of the stand to hold up the roof.
 The two dugouts are either side of the stand and there is also uncovered standing towards the south-east end.
 The area towards the northern-western end is not a designated spectator area.